-As we look to the future by amending the Broadcasting Codebook, we are constrained by the past.
+As we look to the future by amending these broadcasting codes, we are constrained by the past.

-The Code derives from the Broadcasting Act 1989, which has remained mostly unchanged for 33 years.
+The codes derive from the Broadcasting Act 1989, which has remained mostly unchanged for 33 years.
 But society has not stood still, with major changes in the environment in which the codes operate.

-The internet, and the technologies it has enabled, have led to dramatic shifts in modes of communication, and to the sheer amount and variety of information and content accessible.
+The internet, and the technologies it has enabled, has led to dramatic shifts in modes of communication, and to the sheer amount and variety of information and content accessible.